 HFT 3900-3905 Independent Studies (VAR).
 With permission from the Associate Dean, students may engage in independent research projects and other approved phases of independent study.
-Prerequisites: 3.0 GPA and permission of the instructor.
+Prerequisite: Consent of instructor.

 HFT 3923 Life After College Seminar (0).
 This workshop will review writing skills, interview skills, how to research a company and conduct a job search.
 Students will participate in mock interviews and learn about on-campus recruitment programs.